pimusicbox/pimusicbox/docs/faq.rst

     But perhaps if we get around to implementing the streaming from Musicbox to Musicbox, it may become possible.

-Can I get the Musicbox to auto-start playing a playlist or radio station upon bootup ?
+Can I get the Musicbox to auto-start playing a playlist or radio station upon bootup?

     Yes, use the settings page!

 Will you add WiMP support?

     WiMP support in MusicBox depends on WiMP support in Mopidy.
-The story of that can be read at https://github.com/mopidy/mopidy/issues/48.
+The story of that can be read at :mopidy:`48`.